 The professors have open-office hours where you can come ask questions and seek advice.
 For example, there are study groups and tutoring available.
 Just as there are counsellors for academics and counsellors for career advice.
 There are even counsellors for attending the psychological needs of students.
 Oh, and if you get a bad mark on an assignment or exam, you can talk to the professor about it.
 They might let you redo the work or retake the exam!

 What’s this School Pride???

 The sports teams aren’t the only thing that American universities are proud of.
-Don’t be surprised if you see complete strangers wearing your university’s sweatshirt, and then getting into conversations with you about the school.
+Don’t be surprised if you see complete strangers wearing your university’s sweatshirt, and then they start conversations with you about the school.
 And then there is the “Greek experience” of fraternities and sororities which is unique to the USA.
 No matter how many times you’ve seen it in movies, nothing will completely prepare you for the experience of rushing a frat or sorority!